micleners/cypress-retro/Blogs/2-HowWeUseCypress.md

 # How We Use Cypress for End-to-End Testing

+*This blog is part of a series on end-to-end (E2E) testing in Cypress.
+Future posts will expound upon how my team uses Cypress and technicals around using Cypress.
+This information is also available in [the presentation](https://cypress-retro.micleners.com/) I give on the topic.*

 ## A (Mostly) Nontechnical Retrospective and Explanation My Team's E2E Testing Flow

-### What tests can Cypress replace?
+### What is Cypress?

+Cypress is "fast, easy and reliable testing for anything that runs in a browser".
+It is batteries included with baked-in features and perks.
+Cypress has a strong user community and great documentation.

-Cypress accesses your application through the browser, therefore it is most suitable for end-to-end acceptance tests or UI tests.
-If you have interest, Cypress can be used to unit test your components in Angular with some home-brewing.
-Considering the UI access point, Cypress is not appropriate for API testing.
+Cypress accesses the application via the browser, therefore it is most suitable for end-to-end (E2E) acceptance tests or user interface (UI) tests.
+If you have interest, Cypress can be used to unit test your components with some home-brewing.
+Cypress also allows for full on traffic control of API calls, so it can also be used for API testing.

-On our team, challenges with TestBed were a strong motivation to try Cypress.
+### What is Cypress and what Tests can it replace?

+Our team uses Angular, which comes with Jasmine/Karma for unit testing and Protractor for E2E tests.
+We chose to replace the former with Jest since our team had more experience with it and we chose not to use Protractor because of it being Selenium based.

+We experienced challenges with using TestBed for UI testing.
 TestBed is the way in Angular to set up the modules, providers, and child components necessary to shallow mount a component.
 It is necessary to do _any_ UI testing on a unit test level.

+We use Jest to unit test our components.
+Instead of doing these tests with TestBed, we resereved Jest unit testing for TypeScript logic only.
+This mean any logic around function calls and flags were tested, but their connection to the template or DOM was not at this level.
+This is where we leveraged Cypress tests

 #### TestBed/Shallow Mount
 <span style="font-size: 36px">We have opted not to do this 🧐</span>